Modern Slavery Statement

-As an ever-developing business, growing, packing, processing, and despatching both conventionally and Organically grown vegetables to the retail and non-retail markets, we, here at Staples are aware of the pressure that the industry demands in the pursuit of continuous compliance and the impact that COVID 19 has had.
-Our goal is to effectively manage the pressure, through continuous improvement and working together, through open-door dialogue with our working colleagues, our supply base here in the UK and further afield around Europe and our third-party certifiers, NGO’s and our Local Government officials.
+The Staples business continues to see growth across all areas including growing and packing.
+The business produces and despatches both conventionally and organically grown vegetables to multiple retail and non-retail markets.
+We, here at Staples are aware of the pressure that the industry demands in the pursuit of continuous compliance and the impact that modern society has.
+Our goal is to effectively manage the pressure, through continuous improvement and working together, through open-door dialogue with our working colleagues, our supply base here in the UK and further afield around Europe and our third-party certifiers, NGO’s, and our Local Government officials.

-As an employer of upwards of 1500 staff, Staples plans to eliminate the need for gang labour from its operation.
+As an employer of over 1300 colleagues, Staples continues to focus on reducing any requirement for gang labour from its operation.
 In turn, our continued aim is to directly employ staff, whilst housing and servicing the needs of majority of its employees to ensure that their working days is safe but also, fundamentally enjoyable.

 Policies instilled within the business are key to affectively managing the due diligence requirements needed to monitor, manage and review our procedures and agricultural practices.
-Our Ethics Policy of compliance to the ETI base code, in turn asks our employees to turn ‘whistle blowers’, should they identify any breach of policy, or see evidence of discrimination, harassment, or any similar types of breach of ethics.
+Our Humans Rights, Ethics & Equality Policy, along with other policies indicative of our compliance to the ETI base code, in turn asks our employees to turn ‘whistle blowers’, should they identify any breach of policy, or see evidence of discrimination, harassment, or any similar types of breach of ethics.

 Our business has an open doors policy to our employees, but also to our customers and relevant certification bodies.
 We encourage our supply chain to follow suit.
 The introduction of semi-unannounced third party ethical auditing bodies, such as those auditing against – SMETA and Global Gap (Grasp) have proven invaluable in our pursuit of continual improvement.